 Findings

-- Variation in far-right electoral performance across EU countries corresponds to variation in voter concern about disinformation.
+• Variation in far-right electoral performance across countries is associated with variation in voters’ disinformation concerns.

 Connections